splunk/splunk-sdk-java/argsGenerator/README.md

 ## Quickstart

-For each class that you wish to generate, an `.argspec` file must be created that defines the specific parameters supported by the Args class, along with its Java datatype and documentation.
+For each class that you want to generate, an `.argspec` file must be created that defines the specific parameters supported by the Args class, along with its Java datatype and documentation.

 For example, the specification: